gabrielestefono/curso_typescript/docs/handbook/09 - Modules.md

 which will change the file to be a module exporting nothing.
 This syntax works regardless of your module target.

-### Modules in TypeScript
+## Modules in TypeScript

 There are three main things to consider when writing module-based code in TypeScript:

-- Syntax: What syntax do I want to use to import and export things?
+- **Syntax**: What syntax do I want to use to import and export things?
-- Module Resolution: What is the relationship between module names (or paths) and files on disk?
+- **Module Resolution**: What is the relationship between module names (or paths) and files on disk?
-- Module Output Target: What should my emitted JavaScript module look like?
+- **Module Output Target**: What should my emitted JavaScript module look like?

 ### ES Module Syntax

-A file can declare a main export via export default:
+A file can declare a main export via `export default`:

 ```ts
 // @filename: hello.ts